staticdeploy/staticdeploy/website/docs/getting-started-quickstart.md

 > Note: we'll be publishing a demo app taken from the StaticDeploy repository,
 > but you can publish any directory on your computer just as easily

-- install the StaticDeploy cli:
+- install the StaticDeploy CLI:

   ```sh
   npm install --global @staticdeploy/cli